nathanenglert/sworn-on-iron/README.md

-# Readme
+# Sworn in Iron
 Welcome to my Ironsworn Starter Vault!
-I set this up to play Ironsworn in a way that fits me best.
+This vault was based off of the excellent [Starforged Starter Vault by @ericbright2002](https://github.com/ericbright2002/Forged_in_Obsidian).

 ## Change Log
 -

-## Fonts
-For the headings, I'm using [Xolonium font](https://www.fontspace.com/xolonium-font-f17644) and [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans) as the interface font.

 ## Plugins
 This vault only works with the [Dataview](https://github.com/blacksmithgu/obsidian-dataview), [Templater](https://github.com/SilentVoid13/Templater), and most importantly: [Inline Scripts](https://github.com/jon-heard/obsidian-inline-scripts) plugins.